The Bendigo Law Courts will realise a state-of-the-art regional building that puts people and community first.

 Artists impression: View from the corner of Mundy and Hargreaves streets

-- a representation of creation being Bundjiyl (Bunjil), will soar four levels high, built into the building's copper fabric, enveloping the corner facade of Hargreaves and Mundy streets.
+- a representation of creation being Bunjil, soaring four levels high in the building's copper fabric, enveloping the corner facade of Hargreaves and Mundy Streets

 - a welcoming courtyard will be paved to symbolise a smoking ceremony and landscaped to symbolise the distinctive granite outcrops, water features and native flora of Dja Dja Wurrung Country.

 The existing Bendigo Law Court can no longer meet modern accessibility and safety requirements for the growing local population.
 Based on best-practice principles for inclusion and openness, the new courts will provide greater access to justice for the community and be fit-for-purpose as a modern court, while being able to respond to changing community and justice needs.